harmony-one/h/progress/artem-kolodko.md

 ---

+2025-09-30 Tue: started adding support of comparison of multiple wallets in analytics tool.
+Checking swap events to get information about cbBTC price to calculate accurate impermanent loss value.

 2025-09-29 Mon: [implemented](https://github.com/harmony-one/portfolio-manager/pull/48/commits/37fb232f569dce6055432cd435411845d9fae003) calculation of per-transaction impermanent loss using historical cbBTC prices for our LP bot wallet; synced with team on results using constant BTC price

 ---